Why Is Outpatient Alcohol Rehab the Right Choice for Me?

 - What does the rehab schedule look like?
 Is there an option for half or full day?

-- Are staff and treatment specialists properly certified?
+- Are staff and treatment providers properly certified?

 - Does insurance cover treatment or does the facility offer financial assistance?